 do not add an entry if a service does not exist for a given instance

-We have added the TAB in the .description field to easily sort when using homepage’s quicklaunch option.
+We have added the TAB in the .description field to sort when using homepage’s quicklaunch option easily.
 It is also possible to use the host in that location.
-However you decide to use those, they are methods to differentiate multiple instance of a same .name
+However you decide to use those, they are methods to differentiate multiple instances using a similar .name-base on different hosts, for example.

-Although it is possible to manually “Add” “labels” for each required label using the Unraid WebUI, it is also possible to modify the Docker service’s XML file.
+Although the Unraid WebUI allows you to manually “Add” labels for each required label, you can also modify the Docker service’s XML file.

-💡 After modifying the XML file, from Unraid’s “Docker” tab, Edit the Service then make and undo any change to enable the Save button.
-Save it to restart the updated service.
+After modifying the XML file, from Unraid’s “Docker” tab, Edit the Service and undo any changes to enable the Save button.
+Save-ing will restart the updated service.

 Preliminary installations

-We will deploy services using docker compose.
-Although tools such as Dockge or Komodo are not a requirement, they provide a convenient method to deploy “stacks”.
-Please see the Dockge post for additional details for details on previous stacks deployments.
+We will deploy services using docker-compose.
+Although tools such as Dockge or Komodo are not a requirement, they provide a convenient method to deploy “stacks.”
+Please see the Dockge post for additional details on previous stack deployments.

-In particular, in our example configuration files, we will show how to integrate Dashdot and Watchtower (with metric collection) as widgets as well as automatically discovered docker services.
-Both were installed through instruction from that post.
+Our example configuration files, in particular, will show how to integrate Dashdot and Watchtower (with metric collection) as widgets and automatically discover Docker services.
+Both were installed following the instructions in that post.

-No labels are presents for homepage, since the tool does not provide a WebUI.
+Since the tool does not provide a WebUI, no labels are present for the homepage.
 No other labels are added either; extend as needed.

 We also do not include any environment variable to cover the user of shoutrrr notifications as the choice of method is left to the end user.
 Should you decide to use it, please adapt the following additional content for your environment: section as needed based on the list of available notification services (environment variables for API keys and such are recommended):